pimalaya/himalaya/README.md

   These commands install the latest binary from the GitHub [releases](https://github.com/pimalaya/himalaya/releases) section.

+  If you want a more up-to-date version than the latest release, check out the [`releases`](https://github.com/pimalaya/himalaya/actions/workflows/releases.yml) GitHub workflow and look for the *Artifacts* section.
+You should find a pre-built binary matching your OS.
+These pre-built binaries are built from the `master` branch.

-  *Binaries are built with [default](https://github.com/pimalaya/himalaya/blob/master/Cargo.toml#L18) cargo features.
+  *Such binaries are built with the default cargo features.
 If you want to enable or disable a feature, please use another installation method.*
 </details>

 <details>